 - In the Dressrosa arc, Don Chinjao gives an insight about what it takes to be a Pirate King:

-- Atomsk, who's either the Bigger Bad or Sealed Good in a Can of FLCL depending on who's interpreting it is referred to as the "King of Pirates" and has the power to steal a solar system.
+- Atomsk of FLCL is referred to as the "King of Pirates" and has the power to steal a solar system.

 - Yu-Gi-Oh! has Thief King Bakura, Ryo Bakura's past self.
 His "King of Thieves" title comes from the "weight" of what he steals.
 Like other monsters' powers with his "ka", The Diabound, and because he seeks (and even got all) the millennium items, until he was imprisoned into one of them, that is.

-- Outlaw Star.
-Lord Hazanko of the "108 stars" branch of the Kei Pirate Guild.
-The Tendo King of the guild itself, and the even Bigger Bad Tenpa Emperor.
+- Outlaw Star: Lord Hazanko of the "108 stars" branch of the Kei Pirate Guild, Tendo King]] of the guild itself, and the Tenpa Emperor.

 - Pirates of the Caribbean has a Pirate King who actually rules over all the pirates on all the seas in the world.
-The position itself is chosen by vote (and being pirates, all of them vote for themselves...), and Elizabeth Swann was voted by Sparrow and herself, breaking the tie and becoming the Pirate King in the third movie.
+The position itself is chosen by vote from the Pirate Lords (and being pirates, all of them vote for themselves…), and Elizabeth Swann was voted by Sparrow and herself, breaking the tie and becoming the Pirate King in the third movie.

 - The film Robin Hood: Prince of Thieves puts its central character's claim right in the title.